MattSo28/oic-scripts/README.md

 1. Create an inventory file for all integrations in a single OIC Instance
 2. Create an inventory file for all connections in a single OIC Instance
 3. Archive all artifacts from an OIC Instance
+4. Export all integration artifacts from a source directory to a target OIC Instance

 ## To dos